openedx-unsupported/blockstore/README.rst

 Current Status
 --------------

-Blockstore is currently implemented as an independently deployed application (IDA), and is used to power `Content Libraries v2 <https://github.com/openedx/frontend-app-library-authoring#readme>`_ as well as `LabXchange <https://www.labxchange.org/>`_.
+As of **April 2022** ("master" version of Open edX) or the **Nutmeg** named release of Open edX, Blockstore is included as a django app within Open edX platform.
+See `moving blockstore into edx-platform <decisions/0002-app-not-service.rst>`_ for an explanation of this.
+Prior to those versions, Blockstore was only available as an independent application, and was not included in any Open edX installations by default.

-Blockstore is **not** included by default in a standard installation of Open edX or Open edX devstack.
-However, we are currently (April 2022) `moving blockstore into edx-platform <decisions/0002-app-not-service.rst>`_ - see https://github.com/openedx/edx-platform/pull/29779 for the current status of that work.
+Blockstore is used to power the **Content Libraries v2** feature of Open edX.
+It is *not* directly used for course functionality, nor for the "v1" Content Libraries feature.

 --------------
 Design Details